AlexisBouligand/The-Belotte-Project/README.md

 **[Space]** to end the trick

 ## Abreviations:
-D for Diamonds, C for Clubs, S for Spades,H for Heart AI1:Your teammate
+D for Diamonds, C for Clubs, S for Spades,H for Heart.
+AI1:Your teammate.